earling/us-west/README.md

 # us-west
-Sample of data usage in NatCat risk assesment in the insurance industry: http://tiny.cc/2vfhtz
+SecondNotice is an innovative Earthquake Preparedness Alert data repository, which publish alerts from hours untile a few days before unusual earthquake.
+A HowTo data usage in NatCat risk assesment in the insurance industry: http://tiny.cc/2vfhtz

-Western US high-risk seismic time window repository.
+You are in Western US high-risk seismic time window repository.
 This repository updating based on Earling SecondNotice natcat data analysis.
 You can use it with no warranty.

 ![Earling SecondNotice Open Dashboard](https://github.com/earling/us-west/blob/main/secondnotice-parametric-dashboard.JPG?raw=true)